SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Experiments and Discussion

 Fig.~\ref{fig:adaln} provides a qualitative comparison on sharp right-turn cases.
 Without AdaLN-Zero, Vehicles 6 and 13 drift outward and hit the median boundary.
 With AdaLN-Zero, turn trajectories are more compact and maintain safer boundary margins.

 \textbf{Impact of the Variance-gated Mechanism.} Table~\ref{tab:vg_grpo} analyzes the effect of our \emph{variance-gated} mechanism via ablations over several settings, including a non-gated baseline and multiple threshold combinations.
-Without variance gating, post-training collapses at $\sim$0.5M steps, evidenced by persistently large gradient-norm fluctuations and a sudden spike in the KL term, evaluating the last stable checkpoint also shows degraded performance across metrics.
+Without variance gating, post-training collapses at $\sim$0.5M steps, evidenced by persistently large gradient-norm fluctuations and a sudden spike in the KL term.
+The last stable checkpoint also exhibits degraded performance across metrics.
 We then vary the gating thresholds.
 With $\text{std}_1/\text{std}_2=0.00/0.06$, collapse is delayed to $\sim$2.0M steps and key closed-loop safety and efficiency metrics improve slightly, indicating that $\text{std}_2$ contributes to training stability.
-In contrast, $0.03/0.06$ and $0.03/0.09$ prevent collapse completely, suggesting that $\text{std}_{\text{low}}$ is critical for stability by mitigating advantage degeneration when within-group samples are nearly identical.
-Among stable settings, $0.03/0.06$ achieves the best performance, a larger $\text{std}_2$ appears overly conservative and weakens the effective learning signal, suggesting that moderate thresholds strike a better balance between stability and performance gains.
+In contrast, $0.03/0.06$ and $0.03/0.09$ prevent collapse completely, suggesting that $\text{std}_1$ is critical for stability by mitigating advantage degeneration when within-group samples are nearly identical.
+Among stable settings, $0.03/0.06$ achieves the best performance.
+A larger $\text{std}_2$ appears overly conservative and weakens the effective learning signal, suggesting that moderate thresholds strike a better balance between stability and performance gains.

 \textbf{Impact of Post-training Data Distribution.} Table~\ref{tab:data_dist_ablation} analyzes how the composition of post-training scenes affects final performance.
 Training only on the high-score subset yields limited gains, because this subset contains many relatively simple scenes and thus provides weak optimization signals due to insufficient diversity among sampled trajectories.
-By contrast, training only on the low-score subset substantially reduces collision rate and off-road rate, but also lowers average speed and degrades overall performance.
-This suggests that when post-training data are overly concentrated on hard failure cases, policy updates can be overly driven by local corrective objectives and fail to form a stable global optimization direction.
+By contrast, training only on the low-score subset substantially increases the collision and off-road rates, while yielding only a slight increase in average speed, indicating clear degradation in overall performance.
+This suggests that when post-training data are overly concentrated on hard failure cases, policy updates may be dominated by more explicit local efficiency-oriented corrective objectives and fail to establish a stable global optimization direction.
+The best overall result is obtained on the full dataset, which mixes high-score, low-score, and regular scenes.
+This observation indicates that a balanced post-training data distribution is important for stable reinforcement post-training: it maintains broader policy coverage and more stable sampling behavior, and thus provides more informative gradient signals for effective optimization and better generalization.